The Recruitment Code of Practice outlines the University’s approach to the recruitment and selection of staff.

 Chair of Selection Panel

-The Chair of the Selection Panel, in consultation with the Vice-Chancellor, will identify the elements of a start-up package which can be provided for an individual.
+The Chair of the Selection Panel will normally be the Dean of the Faculty.
+The Dean will identify the elements of a start-up package which can be provided for an individual.

 The Search Committee